wixplosives/stylable-examples/README.md

 ## What we talk about when we talk about theming
 Theming allows taking components or applications and quickly overriding or customizing them in order to create a new look or style without changing the internals.

+By creating even a single theme for your project, you enforce a certain degree of design consistency across your project.
+Ensuring that various parts of the UI work together well and adhere to the same aesthetic language.

-It is also about organizing your project in a way that is easy to maintain, less prone to style repetitions and with a consistent predictable way of interacting with the project's inner parts.
+Theming is also about organizing your project in a way that is easy to maintain, less prone to style repetitions and with a consistent predictable way of interacting with the project's inner parts.

 ### Disclaimer